jcolemorrison/cloudfoundation/README.md

 This is the would be the same as keeping all resources in one file or folder.

-Example of tempalte resources in one folder and file:
+Example of template resources in one folder and file:

 ```
 project